-The Company's key committees are depicted below, with the Risk and Compliance Committee sitting within the 2nd line of defence, the Audit Committee in the 3rd line of defence, and all other committees within the 1st line of defence.
+The Company's key committees are depicted below, with the Risk and Compliance Committee sitting within the 2^{nd} line of defence, and all other committees within the 1^{st} line of defence.

 The Board of Directors, along with the Risk and Compliance Committee, provide oversight and control in relation to the evaluation of risk within the business.
 The membership of the Board and sub-committees comprises Executive Directors, Independent Non-Executive Directors and Parent Company representatives.
 All committees have terms of reference which define their roles and responsibilities.